A BRIGHTER FUTURE

-PROVIDING EDUCATIONAL OPPORTUNITIES FOR CHILDREN IN GAZA BUILDS FOUNDATIONS FOR PEACE, SECURITY AND PROSPERITY
+PROVIDING EDUCATIONAL OPPORTUNITIES FOR CHILDREN IN GAZA HELPS THEM ACHIEVE THEIR POTENTIAL – AND HOPE

 Special Contribution By Mona Abu-Sharekh, UNWRA Visibility Officer

-“Before settling in Gaza, I worked as an Education facilitator in Canada and as a teacher in Kuwait.
-I often compare these different learning environments and I wonder how do these young students manage to study and focus in such an instable setting, where they constantly hear about tragic human stories?
-This strongly affects their confidence in the future and thus their capacities to learn and study,” Samah said.
+“Before settling in Gaza, I worked as an education facilitator in Canada and as a teacher in Kuwait.
+I often compare these different learning environments and I wonder how these young students manage to study and focus in such an unstable setting where they constantly hear about tragic human stories?
+This strongly affects their confidence in the future and, thus, their capacity to learn and study,” Samah says.

 HOPE FOR THE FUTURE

-Gaza is a 40-kilometer-long coastal enclave and home to approximately 1.3 million refugees.
+Gaza is a 40-kilometer-long coastal enclave and home to approximately 1.4 million Palestine refugees, or two-thirds of the overall population.
 Due to years of a long-standing blockade and political unrest, most of the people are struggling to survive.
-To make things worse, Gaza is seeing increasing poverty, high unemployment, a deteriorating economy, and scarcity of energy and drinkable water.
+To make things worse, Gaza is seeing increased poverty levels, high unemployment, a deteriorating economy, and scarcity of energy and drinkable water.

 Amid these difficult living conditions, education plays a crucial role in supporting children’s development and self-esteem and gives them hope for the future.

-Supported by its education in emergencies response, UNRWA has continued to deliver education in times of crisis through the introduction of innovations such as student self-learning through UNRWA’s own dedicated TV network in Gaza and an interactive learning website to develop numeracy and literacy skills.
+Supported by its education in emergencies response, UNRWA has continued to deliver education in times of crisis through the introduction of innovations such as student self-learning through the dedicated UNRWA YouTube channel and an interactive learning website to develop numeracy and literacy skills.